Qitopia/HopeEntertainment/README.md

 # Hope Enterainment data

 This project holds two files which were scraped from [Hope Entartainment] YouTube channel on November 1st, 2019.
 You can also find the python script used to scrape the data.
+Since, the data was not done manually, there are some data quality issues on artists.csv

 You can find the article written based on this data on https://medium.com/@hagere/a-look-into-ethiopias-youtube-music-industry-e2aaaf5cc38f